Hawxy/flatfile-core-libraries/docs/README-react.md

 When you launch an embedded importer, you're actually launching an entire Space for that Guest.

-There are two ways to create a Space component.
-The `useSpace` hook is the recommended way to access a mounted Space component because it will check for an error before you render the Space.
-You can also mount the Space component directly if you want more control.

-#### useSpace hook

 The `useSpace` hook returns a Space component.
+By using this hook versus mounting directly, you are able to check for any errors before rendering the component.
 If you need to access the Space object directly, mount it directly instead.

 **Error handling**: If something internal to the Space component throws an error, we return it via **error** or the Space component if it builds correctly.
 This allows you to render your own error state.